-Welcome to our second annual mapmaking contest!
+Welcome to our third annual mapmaking contest!

 We invite students to create their own maps--both real and imagined--of the Bay Area.